 - Place.
 The region has performed very well in inward investment, and has benefited significantly from this investment in terms of "spillovers" in productivity. - Ideas/innovation.
 The picture is complex with the region performing around the UK average on several measures of innovation, but significantly below the level of the best performing Local Enterprise Partnership (LEP) areas.
-Within the WMCA area, firms in Coventry and Warwickshire tend to outperform those in the other two LEP areas.
+Within the WMCA geography, firms in Coventry and Warwickshire tend to outperform those in the other two LEP areas.
 National funding supports some aspects of innovation well, but regional initiatives will need to be developed to fill gaps in support. - The infrastructure analysis, both in terms of energy and transport for example, highlight a number of regional advantages which invite further investment.
 Smart energy and advanced mobility present opportunities, though they are also held back by less than perfect digital connectivity and the need for immediate investment in energy storage, for example.
 Transport connectivity is good.
 However productivity is held back by our over-reliance on roads.
 This is not merely a logistics problem, but translates into supply chain issues and the need to hold and transport stocks across sectors. - People.
-Our work has also highlighted the importance of skills in all sectors.
+Given the challenges and opportunities in our region, the Commission's work has highlighted the importance of skills in all sectors.
 There are a number of cross-sector higher skills issues, around leadership capability, digital skills, the adoption of technology, and knowledge transfer.
 Skills initiatives also need to be sensitive to place.
 Some will need to be sector specific and industry-driven, but others will require higher level and generic intervention.
-A major theme running through the analyses is 'good' jobs growth.
-This complements the national work and focus of the Taylor Review, but also recognises the need for balanced growth which supports all communities, be that particular areas or demographic groups.
+A major theme running through the analyses is economic growth with 'good jobs'.
+This complements the national work and focus of the Taylor Review, but also recognises the need for balanced growth which supports all communities.
 Post-Taylor national work is continuing and WMCA should connect with this work. - Business environment.
-A key finding across this work is that growth and productivity can be found anywhere.
+A key finding is that growth and productivity can be found anywhere.
 As the analysis on both innovation and business development highlight, high growth and innovation can be found in all sectors, and is not limited to those typically thought of as being "high value added".
 Where a sector-based approach is adopted, it needs nuance to suit local needs.
 While business growth and productivity show some correlation, this is weaker than may be imagined.
-Support for the long tail of firms that hitherto have shown no ambition to grow should be generic, non-selective and cost-effective.
-For those firms currently experiencing high-growth episodes or about to, intensive support should be conditional: supported firms need to demonstrate they can generate positive national (or local) spillovers.
+Support for the 'long tail' of firms that display no ambition to grow should be generic, non-selective and cost-effective.
+For firms currently experiencing high-growth episodes or about to, intensive support should be conditional: supported firms need to demonstrate they can generate positive national (or local) spillovers.